rageh-ai/backgammon_agent/README.md

 # RL Baed - Backgammon Agent

-A backgammon agent capable of effectively playing bear-off backgammon - extension of ANN
+  A backgammon agent capable of learning optimal decision making in the bear off scenario of a backgammon game.
+See [https://en.wikipedia.org/wiki/Temporal_difference_learning] for details regarding the learning algorithm.